bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Or will they fight or resist that on ideological grounds?

-Michael: 00:39:19
+Calle: 00:39:19

 I wouldn't make a bad faith argument about that.

-I think it's fairly reasonable to assume that you have a system that is supposed to serve everyone and then now you want to make it...
+I think it's fairly reasonable to assume that you have a system that is supposed to serve everyone and then now you want to limit it to 40,000 people.

-Calle: 00:39:29

-Want to limit it to 40,000 people.

 That's the number of Bitcoiners in the world.

-Alex: 00:39:35
+Rita: 00:39:35

 Exact number.